Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Boundary Stabilization

 In the following, we present the first step towards the boundary stabilization of \eqref{sys}.
 It consists of the application of a state transformation for dynamic extension followed by modal decomposition.
 We then perform another transformation to the eigenspectrum, in order to construct the dynamic control law.

 Below, we apply a state transformation in order to place the control internally.
-Such a type of transformation, but for the scalar PDE, has been introduced in \cite{Karafyllis (2021)} leading to dynamic extension.
-We adapt this kind of transformation to the present vector case with one control.
+Such a type of transformation, but for the scalar PDE system, has been introduced in \cite{Karafyllis (2021)} leading to dynamic extension.
+We adapt this kind of transformation to our vector PDE system with one control.
 Let us first choose constants $\mu_j>0, j=1,\ldots, N$ with $\mu_j \neq \lambda_n$ for all $j=1,\ldots, N, n \in \mathbb N$.
 Let also $\psi_j(\cdot) \in C^2[0,L], j=1,\ldots,N$ be chosen to satisfy the following boundary-value problems, which for given $\mu_j$ are uniquely solvable,

 recalling the restriction that $\gamma_{12}=1-\gamma_{11}$ and $\gamma_{22}=1-\gamma_{21}$ with $\gamma_{11}, \gamma_{21} \in \{0,1\}$ as we assumed for the case of boundary control ($\theta=1$).
 It is convenient to choose $\mu_j$ such that